Victoria-Pinzhen-Liao/Functional-Programming/README.md

 ### Performance

-Say we have a function that takes 2 inputs , and  returns the square of the first input i.e. the 2nd input is not used
+Say we have a function that takes two inputs and  returns the square of the first input i.e. the 2nd input is not used

 ```scala